 The Northern Kentucky Campus - College of Medicine (Highland Heights) is housed on the third floor of NKU's Albright Health Center.
-Facilities utilized also include the anatomy lab in the Dorothy Westerman Hermann Natural Science Center.
+Facilities utilized also include the anatomy lab in the Dorothy Westerman Hermann Natural Science Center and the simulation labs on the third and fourth floor of the Health Innovation Center.
 This campus location serves the needs of first- and second-year medical students and occasionally third- and fourth-year students when they are not on clinical rotations.
 Additionally, students will spend some time in the Health Innovation Center (HIC), where they will be taught clinical skills and participate in simulations.
 Electronic access door locks secure two student areas continually and can be entered only by authorized personnel who swipe their NKU ID badge to both the Natural Science Center and to the HIC.
-The third floor of Albright is restricted to NKU badge-only access during holidays and weekends, and on weekdays, 6 p.m. - 7 a.m.
-Access to areas in the building is granted strictly on an as needed basis.
+The third floor of Albright is restricted to NKU badge-only access during holidays and weekends, and on weekdays, 6 p.m. to 7 a.m.
+The student lounge and the study room are badge access only 24/7, 365 days of the year.
+Access to areas in the building is granted strictly on an as-needed basis.
 Additionally, due to its blind entrance, the student study lounge is monitored by a security camera.

 NKU Police services this satellite campus in addition to a community of more than sixteen thousand (16,000) students, faculty, staff, and visitors with a staff of twenty-four (24) people.
-This includes sworn and non-sworn personnel consisting of: chief of police, lieutenant (1), detective (1), compliance coordinator (1), sergeants (5), full-time police officers (10), part-time police officer (1), community resource officer (1), K-9 unit (1), emergency dispatchers (7), and student safety ambassadors (2).
+This includes sworn and non-sworn personnel consisting of the chief of police, lieutenant (1), detective (1), compliance coordinator (1), sergeants (5), full-time police officers (10), part-time police officer (1), community resource officer (1), K-9 unit (1), emergency dispatchers (7), and student safety ambassadors (2).
 Officers are sworn and state-certified, responsible for the full range of law enforcement services.
 These include but are not limited to responding and investigating incidents and offenses, medical emergencies, fires, bomb threats, traffic accidents, enforcement of state and local laws and other incidents that require police assistance.
 The NKU Police is accredited through the Kentucky Association of Chiefs of Police.